CIRA-Pulsars-and-Transients-Group/vcstools/README.md

 Installation
 ------
 The installation is done in two steps.
-The first involves installing all the python scripts which is done with the command:
+The first involves installing all the python scripts, which is done with the command:
 ```bash
 pip install vcstools
 ```
-Note we have not put all function in the vcstools package so you may need to add your bin (the directory `which find_pulsar_in_obs.py`) to the PYTHONPATH
+Note we have not put all functions into the vcstools package so you may need to add your bin (the directory `which find_pulsar_in_obs.py`) to the PYTHONPATH

 The second step is to compile the beamformer which is much more difficult.
 All of the beamformer's dependancies must be taken into account as seen in this example cmake command:
 ```bash